flatterline/flatterline.com/_posts/2012-01-22-startup-opportunites-phoenix.md

 Check out [Stealthmode's Mesa New Venture Accelerator](http://blog.stealthmode.com/work-with-francine/fasttrac-new-venture-in-mesa-enrolling-now/) for more information.

 ## Roadmap to Launch 2012 -
 It looks like the team over at Gangplank has put together a great program.
 Roadmap to Launch starts February 3rd with a weekend kickstart product development.
 Then, you'll meet every Tuesday from 5:30-8:30pm.
-In addition, you'll have weekly meetings with a team counselor to track your progress, and there will be three opportunities to practice you pitch, and a full day of PR training.
+In addition, you'll have weekly meetings with a team counselor to track your progress, three opportunities to practice your pitch, and a full day of PR training.

 Check out [GangPlank's Roadmap to Launch](http://gangplankhq.com/2012/01/roadmap-to-launch-2012/) for more information.